Palaiologos: Last emperors of Byzantium

 Through most of John VIII's reign, Constantine and Thomas ruled as Despots of the Morea, with Demetrios governing a stretch of land in Thrace.
 Demetrios was unhappy with his subordinate position and assaulted Constantinople in 1442, with Ottoman help, in an attempt to seize the city and become emperor himself.
 John VIII, aided by Constantine, successfully repulsed this attack and Demetrios was briefly imprisoned as punishment.
 After John VIII's death in June 1448, the candidates for the throne were brothers Constantine, Demetrios and Thomas.
 To avoid infighting, their mother Helena Dragaš decided that Constantine was to be the next emperor.
 Constantine XI Palaiologos's rise to the throne was also accepted by Murad II, who by now had to be consulted for any appointments.

 Constantine XI's reign would prove to be brief.
 Murad II's young son and successor, Mehmed II, who became sultan in 1451, was obsessed with the idea of conquering Constantinople.
-In an effort to extort money from Mehmed, Constantine implicitly threatened to release Orhan Çelebi, Mehmed's cousin and the only other known living member of the Ottoman dynasty (and as such a potential rival to Mehed), who was held prisoner in Constantinople.
+In an effort to extort money from Mehmed, Constantine implicitly threatened to release Orhan Çelebi, Mehmed's cousin and the only other known living member of the Ottoman dynasty (and as such a potential rival to Mehmed), who was held prisoner in Constantinople.
 The ill-advised threat gave Mehmed a casus belli and late in 1451, preparations were already underway for a new Ottoman siege of Constantinople.
 To prevent aid coming from the Morea, now governed by Thomas and Demetrios, Mehmed II sent one of his generals, Turahan Bey (who had raided the Morea twice before) to devastate the peninsula.
 Constantine also sent desperate pleas for aid to Western Europe, though little help ever arrived.
 After a 53-day long siege, the city finally fell to the Ottomans on 29 May 1453.
 Constantine XI died fighting in its defense.